zingbretsen/resbaz-docker-website/src/slides/01-running.md

 ---

 ### Command flags
+There are many optional flags that you can pass to Docker to modify the behavior of Docker commands.

+---

 #### Single Character Flags
 These are prefaced with a single dash.
 The following runs Ubuntu interactively (`-i`) and "[a]llocates a psudo-tty" (`-t`).
 This means it will give you a prompt that you can interact with.
 ```